YorkFr/YorkFr/README.md

 - Large language models

 ## Projects & Collaboration
-Open to collaboration on optimization, AI model development, and projects involving LLMs and data analysis.
+Open to collaboration on optimization, AI model development, and projects involving LLMs.
 If you have an idea or a project, feel free to reach out via GitHub.

 ## About
 Continuously learning and building practical experience in AI and Gen AI.
 Pull requests, issues, and suggestions are welcome.